 There will be varying types of assessments, activities, and assignments throughout the course.
-These assignments are designed to aid in your understanding of the course material, as well as develop skills in evaluating, analyzing, and communicating information about science and environmental issues.
+These assignments are designed to aid in your understanding of the course material, as well as develop skills in evaluating, analyzing, and communicating information about major global challenges and about being a good global citizen.